-When people say the '90s was the golden age of gaming, they do so with good reason.
-Especially if you were playing plenty of games in 1998.
+When people say the ’90s was the golden age of gaming, they do so with good reason.
+Especially if you were playing in ’98.

 People’s nostalgia always crops up whenever topics like this come up, since the greatest year ultimately depends on when you were born, what your living situation was like and how much money you had at the time.
 It’s easy to like more games when you can afford all of them, for instance.